m-fila/coopsync_tbb/README.md

 - compiler supporting C++11 or later
 - oneTBB v2021.8 or later

-Additional requirements for module builds:
+Additional requirements for C++20 module builds:

-- C++20 compiler
+- compiler supporting C++20 modules
 - CMake v3.28 or later

 Optional dependencies (only required for integration headers):